-Program Learning Outcomes (PLOs) Course Learning Outcomes (CLOs) Teaching & Learning Methods Assessments Possess Analytical Understand the role of marketing orientation within Lectures Open ended question Capability Case studies in the final exam. marketing philosophy can help an organization to achieve its short- and long-term objectives.
-Group assignment Understand those tools that help an organization Lectures The first part of the examine the environment-market in which it operates and demonstrate how these tools can lead Case studies assignment examines this issue. to successful business decision making.
-Group assignment uns issue.
-Possess Lectures Application of this International Awareness analyze how the different stages of this process can be organized in the most effective way for an Lectures by guest concept in the group assignment. organization speakers Case studies assigee.
-Group assignment Demonstrate Appraise how the marketing planning process can Lectures Application of this Reflective and be applied to different business contexts.
-Analyze Lectures by guest concept in the group Critical Thinking and judge the company and market related factors speakers assignment.
-Skills Case studies Group assignment Cultivate an Develop marketing strategies.
-Evaluate and Lectures Open ended question Entrepreneurial, assemble all concepts and frameworks discussed in Lectures by guest in the final exam.
-Visionary and Collaborative the course to design an effective marketing plan. speakers The second part of Mindset Case studies the group assignment examines this issue.
-Group assignment Consider business Lectures Application of this situations holistically in a be applied to different business contexts.
-Analyze and judge the company and market related factors Lectures by guest concept in the group assignment. changing that aid the organization to select the appropriate speakers assignment. environment process for each context.
-Case studies Group assignment Develop marketing strategies.
-Evaluate and assemble all concepts and frameworks discussed in Lectures Open ended question in the final exam.
-Lectures by guest speakers The second part of Case studies the group assignment Group assignment examines this issue.
-Group assigninent
+Program Learning Outcomes (PLOs) Course Learning Outcomes (CLOs) Teaching & Learning Methods Assessments Possess Analytical Capability Understand the role of marketing orientation within an organization.
+Identify and explain how the marketing Lectures Case studies Open ended question in the final exam. philosophy can help an organization to achieve its shortand long-term objectives.
+Group project Understand those tools that help an organization examine the environment-market in which it operates and demonstrate how these tools can lead to successful business decision making.
+Lectures Case studies Group project Application of this concept in the group project.
+Possess International Awareness Apply the concept of marketing planning process to analyze how the different stages of this process can be organized in the most effective way for an organization.
+Lectures Lectures by guest speakers Case studies Group project Application of this concept in the group project.
+Demonstrate Reflective and Critical Thinking Skills Appraise how the marketing planning process can be applied to different business contexts.
+Analyze and judge the company and market related factors that aid the organization to select the appropriate process for each context.
+Lectures Lectures by guest speakers Case studies Group project Application of this concept in the group project.
+Cultivate an Entrepreneurial, Visionary and Collaborative Mindset Develop marketing strategies.
+Evaluate and assemble all concepts and frameworks discussed in the course to design an effective marketing plan.
+Lectures Lectures by guest speakers Case studies Group project Open ended question in the final exam.
+Application of this concept in the group project.
+Consider business situations holistically in a changing environment Appraise how the marketing planning process can be applied to different business contexts.
+Analyze and judge the company and market related factors that aid the organization to select the appropriate process for each context.
+Lectures Lectures by guest speakers Case studies Group project Application of this concept in the group project.
+Develop marketing strategies.
+Evaluate and assemble all concepts and frameworks discussed in the course to design an effective marketing plan.
+Lectures Lectures by guest speakers Case studies Group project Open ended question in the final exam.
+Application of this concept in the group project.